Tomdrius/React_converter/README.md

 The application will be available at the previously mentioned addresses.

 Database:
 The project uses a PostgreSQL database to store exchange rates.
 The database is automatically created when the application is run locally.
+To manually create the database, run the loggingDB.py file.

 Rates saving:
 Exchange rates are automatically fetched from the NBP API and saved to the database every 10 minutes.